 United States Department of Agriculture (USDA), Natural Resources Conservation Service (NRCS)

-Grants to USA and territories nonprofits, for-profits, non-federal agencies, tribes, and individuals to promote the adoption and development of innovative approaches to conservation in agriculture.
+Grants to USA and territories individuals and non-federal agencies to promote the adoption and development of innovative approaches to conservation in agriculture.
 Applicants are advised that required registrations may take several weeks to complete.
-Priority funding areas include water quality, water reuse, wildlife, air quality, and energy conservation.
+Priority funding areas include water resources and increased resilience, soil health, nutrient management, grazing lands conservation, and increasing conservation adoption.

 The purpose of CIG is to stimulate the development and adoption of innovative conservation approaches and technologies in conjunction with agricultural production.
-CIG projects are expected to lead to the transfer of conservation technologies, management systems, and innovative approaches (such as market-based systems) to agricultural producers, into NRCS technical manuals and guides, or to the private sector.
+CIG projects are expected to lead to the transfer of conservation technologies, management systems, and innovative approaches (such as market-based systems) to agricultural producers, into technical manuals and guides, or to the private sector.
 CIG generally funds pilot projects, field demonstrations, and on-farm conservation research.
-On-farm conservation research is defined as an investigation conducted to answer a specific applied conservation question using a statistically valid design while employing farm-scale equipment on farms, ranches, or private forest lands.
+On-farm conservation research means an investigation conducted to answer a specific applied conservation question using a statistically valid design while employing farmscale equipment on farms, ranches, or private forest lands.

-Up to 10 percent of the total funds available for CIG in FY 2020 is set-aside for proposals from historically underserved producers, veteran farmers or ranchers, or community-based organizations comprised of or representing these entities.
+NRCS intends to award at least 10 percent of the funds available through this notice to proposals from historically underserved producers or community-based organizations comprised of or representing these entities.

 GrantWatch ID#: 129980

-Proposals can be between 1 to 3 years in duration.
-Applicants should plan their projects based on a project start date of December 31, 2020.
+Projects may be between 1 and 3 years in duration.
+Applicants should plan their projects based on an estimated project start date of March 1, 2022.

 USA: Alabama; Alaska; Arizona; Arkansas; California; Colorado; Connecticut; Delaware; Florida; Georgia; Hawaii; Idaho; Illinois; Indiana; Iowa; Kansas; Kentucky; Louisiana; Maine; Maryland; Massachusetts; Michigan; Minnesota; Mississippi; Missouri; Montana; Nebraska; Nevada; New Hampshire; New Jersey; New Mexico; New York City; New York; North Carolina; North Dakota; Ohio; Oklahoma; Oregon; Pennsylvania; Rhode Island; South Carolina; South Dakota; Tennessee; Texas; Utah; Vermont; Virginia; Washington, DC; Washington; West Virginia; Wisconsin; Wyoming